Is your non-governmental organisation (NGO) interested in becoming a partner of the Junior Programme? It’s very simple.

 To become a partner, the NGO must fully adhere with the following membership criteria:

-5. Agree unconditionally with the legal documents, namely : the 2 agreements (the one between Enabel and the NGO and a tripartite agreement between Enabel, the NGO and the JE) as well as the 2 guidelines (JE + supervisor) proposed by Enabel and available on request.
+- Agree the 2 agreements (the one between Enabel and the NGO and a tripartite agreement between Enabel, the NGO and the JE)

 If the applicant organisation meets all the above criteria, the NGO sends an e-mail to the attention of Mrs. Katrien GIELIS, Junior Programme Manager (juniorprogramme@enabel.be) explaining the motivation for its application.